Joseph-Marie Morin – American Revolution Patriot

 On orders of Ferre, the above-mentioned Capt.
 Alexandre Dionne once ordered a cart through his son and, on another occasion, drove one himself.

-The British were amazingly lenient to the habitants who had assisted the American invaders.
-The main punishment was the loss of their rank in the militia, and public humiliation.
-At each village the habitants were required to “cheer” the King.
-The British were lenient because they needed the habitants to remain loyal to the crown.
+The British were amazingly lenient to the inhabitants who had assisted the American invaders.
+The main punishment was the loss of their rank in the militia and public humiliation.
+At each village, the inhabitants were required to “cheer” the King.
+The British were lenient because they needed the inhabitants to remain loyal to the crown.
 Imprisonments and executions would have encouraged them to join the revolting colonists to the south.

 With this information and documented proof of each generation, descendants of Joseph-Marie Morin are eligible to join the Daughters of the Revolution and the Sons of the Revolution.